1. Use DNSSEC

 Admin session timeouts and forced re-login

-IP address whitelisting - restricting admin access to trusted sources
+IP address allow listing - restricting admin access to trusted sources

 Single Sign On (SSO)